HaDock404/data-production-baudry/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This is my presentation of improving the logistical flow of pallets in an industrial production workshop in order to improve their transitions and their uses at different workstations..
+This is my presentation of improving the logistical flow of pallets in an industrial production workshop in order to improve their transitions and their uses at different workstations.

 ## Description